 Step 2: Refine the Watermark

-Grab the handles to resize and reposition as you please.
+Grab the handles to resize and reposition as you need.

 We don’t want watermarks to be distracting, but black is really hard to see in this image.
 Let’s change the color.